-- the ability to log on with a username and password
+- the ability to sign in with a username and password

-- log off the system and switch users
+- sign out the system and switch users

 - format storage devices and set default levels of file compression